Foricher/aos-mcp/aos_ssh/README.md

 - 📡 Monitor and manage multiple switches efficiently

 This tool is ideal for network automation tasks, remote diagnostics, and centralized switch control in distributed environments.
-This service also acts as a transport layer for MCP (Multi-Component Platform) applications, enabling them to securely and programmatically interact with network devices through a unified API interface.
+This service also acts as a transport layer for MCP (Model Context Protocol) server, enabling them to securely and programmatically interact with network devices through a unified API interface.

 ## Installation